lanl-aea/waves/docs/tutorial_02_partition_mesh_waves.rst

 determine when a target needs to be re-built.
 If not specified as a source, the ``rectangle_geometry.cae`` file could change and the build system would not know that the ``rectangle_partition.cae`` target needs to be re-built.

-With the two sources defined, the :meth:`waves.builders.abaqus_journal` builder has all the information it needs to build the ``rectangle_partition.cae`` target.
+With the two sources defined, the :meth:`waves.scons.abaqus_journal` builder has all the information it needs to build the ``rectangle_partition.cae`` target.

 In the code pertaining to ``# Mesh``, the trend continues.
 We will re-assign the ``journal_file`` variable to the meshing journal file name  to reduce hard-coded duplication of strings.
 We define an empty string for ``journal_options``, as nothing other than the default is required for this task.
-We finally extend the workflow to utilize the :meth:`waves.builders.abaqus_journal` builder on the ``source`` list.
+We finally extend the workflow to utilize the :meth:`waves.scons.abaqus_journal` builder on the ``source`` list.
 Just like the code for ``# Partition``, we have two sources.
 In this tutorial, we rely on the ``rectangle_mesh.py`` CLI default arguments which will use the ``rectangle_partition.cae`` file as the input model file.
 Readers are encouraged to return to the :ref:`waves_eabm_cli` to become familiar with the command line arguments available for the journal files in this